About Chicago Fog

 I have very low tolerance for movies, TV series, novels, comics, and other forms of entertainment that violate the “show, don’t tell” rule.
 When it’s time for exposition, I tend to check out.
 Why?
 In thirty-five years of trying to write fiction, I often found myself producing drawn-out, boring explanations—perhaps due to the technical, legal writing employed in my day job.
 In any case, this is a long way of saying that I’m reluctant to profess ideological beliefs, primarily because I find this a bit tedious.
 (I’ll discuss my approach to fiction in the next section.)

 First, I consider myself a liberal in the original sense of the term—these days often referred to as “classical liberal.”
-In short, I think Adam Smith, David Hume, the Founding Fathers, J.S.
+In short, I think John Locke, Isaiah Berlin, Adam Smith, David Hume, J.S.
 Mill, Friedrich Hayek, Karl Popper, George Orwell, and Milton Friedman got many things right.
 In this sense, I’m a radical individualist.

 Second, I’m an internationalist and oppose nationalism, which I view as a form of right-wing collectivism.
+By that I mean I reject nation-worship and ethnonational identity politics; civilizational inheritance and liberal institutions are not the same thing as nationalism.
 While I love the United States, I consider myself a citizen of the Western world and the post-war liberal democratic order.

-Ultimately, these are the ideological frameworks that shape most of the essays you will see.
-I mean, come on–the US Postal Service, really?
-Why hasn’t it been privatized?
+In sum, these are the ideological frameworks that shape most of the essays you will see.

 As a Storyteller…

-So, submitted for your approval, Chicago Fog explores an alternative past and its speculative future.
+Submitted for your approval, Chicago Fog explores an alternative past and its speculative future through the lived experience of ordinary people.
 What happens when a major event from early twentieth-century history has a different outcome?
 Ripples build into great waves as the twenty-first century unfolds.

 Summing Up